stuartZhang/patterns/src/functional/lenses.md

 ```

 Lenses, however, allow the code supporting customer ID to be moved from the
-_type_ to the _accessor function_.
+_struct_ to the _accessor function_.
-Rather than implementing a trait on each type, all matching structures can
+Rather than implementing a trait on each _struct_, all matching structures can
 simply be accessed the same way.

 While the Rust language itself does not support this (type erasure is the